Investigators track ammunition in fatal filmset shooting

 A revolver fired by Baldwin during a “Rust” rehearsal on Oct.
 21 killed cinematographer Halyna Hutchins and left a projectile lodged in the shoulder of director Joel Souza, for doctors later to remove.
 Baldwin was told the revolver was “cold” and had no live rounds, investigators say.

 Seth Kenney and his business PDQ Arm & Prop provided movie-prop ammunition and weapons to the “Rust” production.
 Kenney told a detective on Oct.
-29 that “a couple years back, he received ‘reloaded ammunition’ from a friend,” and that the ammunition stood out in his memory because a star-themed company logo, according to an affidavit from the Santa Fe County Sheriff’s Office that is leading the investigation.
+29 that “a couple years back, he received ‘reloaded ammunition’ from a friend,” and that the ammunition stood out in his memory because of a star-shaped company logo, according to an affidavit from the Santa Fe County Sheriff’s Office that is leading the investigation.

 Kenney could not be reached independently for comment.
 A sheriff’s office spokesman declined to elaborate on details in the search warrant.